Valerie Charbit

 She assisted in drafting the response to the Government’s consultation on unfitness to plead on behalf of the Criminal Bar Association and the Bar Council.

-Valerie has responded on behalf of the South Eastern Circuit and Criminal Bar Association to the Crown Prosecution Service and Sentencing Council’s consultations on proposed guidelines for defendants with mental health issues.
+Valerie has responded on behalf of the South Eastern Circuit and Criminal Bar Association to the Crown Prosecution Service and Sentencing Council’s consultations on proposed guideline for sentencing offenders with mental disorders, developmenent disorders, or neurological impairments.

-She is appointed to the CPS Grade 4 (top tier) list for prosecution advocates, and is an expert in vulnerable witness advocacy, regularly delivering training on topic – including being the lead trainer for the South Eastern Circuit.
+She is appointed to the CPS Grade 4 (top tier) list for prosecution advocates, and is an expert in vulnerable witness advocacy, regularly delivering training on topic – including having been the lead trainer for the South Eastern Circuit.

 Valerie is experienced in cases that require an intermediary.